Category:

 What Are the Risks of a Poorly Drafted BAA?

-A poorly written business associate agreement can create serious legal and financial problems for both parties.
-When the terms are vague or incomplete, accountability breaks down, and the consequences can be severe.
+It's not just the lack of a BAA that can cause trouble.
+A poorly written business associate agreement can also create serious legal and financial problems for both parties.

 Here are some common risks:

-• Civil penalties: Fines can reach up to $50,000 per violation if the agreement fails to meet HIPAA standards.
+• Civil penalties: Fines can reach up to $25,000 per violation per category, per year, if the agreement fails to meet HIPAA standards.

 • Criminal penalties: Willful neglect or intentional misuse of PHI can lead to prosecution and imprisonment.